LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/pushnotifications.md

 ### Step 2.
 Create a Certificate Signing Request

 In this step, you create a Certificate Signing Request (CSR) file that contains a public/private key pair.
-With this file, you create a key file with a password (Certificates.p12) file and a certificate (.cer) file using a pem format.
+With this file, you create a key file with a password and a certificate file using a pem format.

 1. In the Applications folder, launch **Keychain Access**.